MattyJacques/backlog_manager/README.md

 You need to run rails dev:cache as caching is used for access tokens.

+Copy .env.sample to .env and populate the fields

 This README would normally document whatever steps are necessary to get the